Ne Zha 2: Impact

 The film's overwhelming success was widely noted by a variety of media outlets as unprecedented for Chinese and non-Hollywood cinema, several noting its implications for the movie industry as a whole.
-Many noted the success for the film was due to a variety of factors, such as fanfare and anticipation from fans due to the first film, its release timing around the holiday, word of mouth from the general public, and pride over the development and subsequent successes of Chinese animated blockbusters over the years, as exemplified by recent films such as White Snake, Ne Zha, (both 2019) Jiang Ziya, I Am What I Am, Deep Sea, Chang'an (both 2023) and Boonie Bears: Time Twist.
+Many noted the success for the film was due to a variety of factors, such as fanfare and anticipation from fans due to the first film, its release timing around the holiday, word of mouth from the general public, and pride over the development and subsequent successes of Chinese animated blockbusters over the years, as exemplified by recent films such as Monkey King: Hero Is Back, Big Fish & Begonia, White Snake, Ne Zha, (both 2019) Jiang Ziya, I Am What I Am, Deep Sea, Chang'an (both 2023) Boonie Bears: Time Twist, Nobody, The Girl Who Stole Time, A Story About Fire (both 2025) All Wishes Come True! and Niu Lai (both 2026).
 After the film was released, its box office continued to rise due to excellent word of mouth.
 Many took to social media to voice that it was difficult to get tickets to the film.
 Netizens took to the producers' social media to call for more showings to be scheduled to meet the audience's viewing needs.
 In some areas, midnight showings were completely full, which was noted as a rare phenomenon.

 The success of Ne Zha 2 led several commentators calling it a milestone for international cinema.
 Many netizens took to social media to voice pride for the film's success.
 Simultaneously, the film inspired direct comparisons between it and Captain America: Brave New World (2025), which was released in China around the same time.
 The latter's negative word-of-mouth from ticket buyers on ticketing websites caused it to massively decline in box office performance in the country.
 The dissident website China Digital Times claims that negative articles and reporting toward Ne Zha 2 have been heavily censored in mainland China.

-As of 6 March 2025, less than two percent of ticket sales have come outside mainland China with its opening from five markets.
+As of 6 March 2025, less than two percent of ticket sales had come outside mainland China with the movie's opening in five markets.
 Ne Zha 2 has seen particular popularity among the Chinese diaspora in various countries such as Australia, New Zealand, and North America.
 It was reported the film inspired New Zealand viewers to visit China, with many lauding the film's presentation and depictions of Chinese culture.

 Due to the film's box office performance, the film's producer and distributor, Enlight Media, saw its shares rise by the daily limit after the Chinese New Year.